 Don’t think of winter as a season where you can’t participate in your favourite activity or pastime.
 Instead, take the opportunity to start a new sport and embrace the trappings of winter.

 From cross country skiing and figure skating to snowshoeing and ice hockey, the possibilities are somewhat endless.
+Not sure what gear you may need?
+It’s easy to find information online.
+For instance, you can read here to find your hockey stick length.
 A lot will depend on your location and circumstances, but you might end up discovering a hidden talent.

 Exercise at home